snowch/vastdata_siem_demo/README.md

 3. Open the desired notebook (e.g., `streaming_consumer_zeek_topic.ipynb`).
 4. Follow the instructions in the notebook to execute the code cells and explore the data.

+> [!IMPORTANT]
+> FIXME: The current implementation of the scripts drop the table and recreate it if the schema changes.

 ### 4.6. `trino` Service